EliMor/airflow-kube-job-operator/README.md

 ## Logging

-Let's talk about logging.

 If you're using Kubernetes you should have a logging solution of some sort to aggregate and provide searchability of all your logs.
-However, we recognize that it's very useful to have Airflow itself capture logs from your pods.
-So here are some use cases for forwarding the logs using the KJO.
+However, here are some use cases for forwarding the logs using the KJO.

     1. I just want a simple tail of the logs, I don't care about extra behavior configuration
     2. I only want logs tailed out when the pods are in an end state; Completed, Errored